The64thGamer/cheeseepedia/content/d90uxtgdc9tkoeh1/content.md

 ## Production

 When producing the *Abbey Road* segment, CEI rented 23 musicians to perform additional instruments, specifically listed are the horns and strings.
-During *Louisiana,* CEI moved their drums into a warehouse for recording to provide proper reverberation. *Child of the Rock* has 15 children from a local elementary school provide the backup vocals.{{< cite 1 >}}
+During *Louisiana,* CEI moved their drums into a warehouse for recording to provide proper reverberation. *Child of the Rock* has 15 children from a local elementary school provide the backup vocals.[1]
-Three songs on the tape would be original productions by The Noize. *Louisiana* would be written by Burt 'Sal' Wilson, *Child of the Rock* would be written by Duke Chauppetta, and *Goofy Gas* by Jeff 'Claude' Howell.{{< cite 1 >}}
+Three songs on the tape would be original productions by The Noize. *Louisiana* would be written by Burt 'Sal' Wilson, *Child of the Rock* would be written by Duke Chauppetta, and *Goofy Gas* by Jeff 'Claude' Howell.[1]
-The showtape would be completed in late August.{{< cite 1 >}}
+The showtape would be completed in late August.[1]

 ## Show List